kamibrenda/DA_Tana/README.md

 # DA_Tana
-A list of my current work with Excel, Tableau and SQL
+A list of my current work with Excel, Tableau, SQL and Python